import SEOAnswerBox from ’../../components/SEOAnswerBox.astro’; import ComplianceChecklist from ’../../components/ComplianceChecklist.astro’;

 3. The Great Evidence Scavenger Hunt

-Actionable Step: Don’t wait for the request list.
-You know what they will ask for: password policies, termination checklists, BCP tests, access reviews.
-Start gathering them into a central repository folder structure now, organized by control ID.
+Don’t wait for the request list.
+Start gathering password policies, termination checklists, and access reviews into a central repository now.

 4. Automate or Die Trying

-If your compliance strategy relies on Bob remembering to take a screenshot of a server config every Tuesday, you will fail.
-Humans forget.
+If your compliance strategy relies on a human remembering to take a screenshot every Tuesday, you have a single point of failure.

 Phase 2: Game Day (Managing the Auditor)